haoyanlgd/cse15l-lab-reports/index.md

     ![Image](lsargtofile.PNG)

 Note:
-    Shows the directory to the file
+    Shows the directory to the file.
+It will only show the file because the file is not a directory and there is nothing more down there.